Weekly PGA Recap: Game, Sepp, Match

 Justin Lower

 Lower tied for third.
 The importance of that, other than the obvious, is that it moved him to second in the Aon Swing 5 standings.
-After next week at Torrey Pines, the top five get into the next two Signature Events -- Pebble Beach and the Genesis Invitational -- so the repercussions are enormous.
+After next week at Torrey Pines, the top five get into the next Signature Event at Pebble Beach -- so the repercussions are big.
 Being second (behind J.J.
-Spaun) with only one event left means Lower is almost certain to get into those two prestigious events.
+Spaun) with only one event left means Lower is almost certain to get into Pebble.

 Patrick Cantlay